Transitioning for Warfighters and NFL Football Players: Similar Challenges and

 New Opportunities for Growth, Part 1 of 3

 Reprinted with permission by the author.

 With funding provided by the National Football League (NFL) Foundation, TAPS has partnered with PsychArmor Institute and researchers from the National Center for Veterans Studies and the Columbia Lighthouse Project to offer a series of free courses focused on suicide prevention, intervention and postvention.
-The first of these courses, which is due to launch in May 2019, is “Barriers to Treatment.”
-This training will provide practice guidance for helping service members make a healthy transition following their time in the military.
+The first of these courses, which launched in May 2019, is “Barriers to Treatment.”
+This training provides practice guidance for helping service members make a healthy transition following their time in the military.

 In light of the launch of this training series, and the introduction of this particular course, it is interesting to note the similarities between the career transition process for warfighters and professional athletes.
 This is not to say that the experience of serving in a war zone is similar to that of competing in athletics.
 The goal of making these connections is to heighten awareness of the context as the dominant factor in transitional challenges.
 As I have mentioned in other writing, we continue to make the mistake of thinking that individual outcomes are mainly a product of individual “resilience” factors.